Code-Institute-Submissions/Danpr1984-Analytical-Purchase.Order_AprResub/README.md

 ### Features Left to Implement

-* A nicer layout for the entire page.
+* Add more navigation items to the nav bar
 * A FAQ page.
 * An educational video on how the calculations are ran.
 * An option to load measurements in kilos aside from the punds option.